jandamm/zgenom/README.md

 I personally wouldn't want this so this is off by default.
 Please set `ZGENOM_AUTO_ADD_BIN=1` before sourcing `zgenom.zsh` to enable this paragraph.

+## Releases

+Every commit which is merged into `main` is considered a stable release.
+Every open PR is considered a beta release that I test locally.
+You're welcome to test it on your machine as well.

 ## Alternatives

 - [antigen](https://github.com/zsh-users/antigen) - popular and mature